infrat/mqtt2sms-addon/README.md

       command_topic: "home/alarm/set"
       code: 1234
 ```
 Also you need to configure you Perfecta to allow SMS commands that are sent from this integration.
-More details you can see in [Alarm panel setup](https://github.com/infrat/mqtt2sms-broker/blob/master/docs/installation.md#alarm-panel-setup).
+More details you can see in [Satel Perfecta setup](https://github.com/infrat/mqtt2sms-broker/blob/master/docs/installation.md#satel-perfecta-setup).

 [aarch64-shield]: https://img.shields.io/badge/aarch64-yes-green.svg
 [amd64-shield]: https://img.shields.io/badge/amd64-yes-green.svg